astrosearch42/Stellametrics/README.md

 3. Double-click `Stellametrics.exe` to launch the application.
 No need to install Python or any dependencies.
 4. (Optional) Create a shortcut for quick access: right-click on `Stellametrics.exe` → "Create shortcut" → move the shortcut to your Desktop.

+**NB:** When you first open `Stellametrics.exe`, Windows may display a security warning (SmartScreen) saying that the publisher is unknown.
+This is normal for unsigned applications.
+You can safely click on "More info" and then "Run anyway" to launch the application.
+Stellametrics does not contain any malware or unwanted software.
+You can check by yourself in the main code.

 **This method is highly recommended for users who want a fast and hassle-free setup.**

 ### 2. Installation with Git Clone